-- a. using construction techniques that were commonly in use before 1919, and - b. with permeable components, in a way that promotes dissipation of moisture from the building fabric. - 3.7.10.
-In applying the functional standards to work done to buildings covered by the above definition the particular matter that is significant or important should be considered.
+a. using construction techniques that were commonly in use before 1919; and b. with permeable components, in a way that promotes dissipation of moisture from the building fabric.

+3.9.10.
+In applying the functional standards to work done to buildings covered by the above definitions, the particular matter that is significant or important should be considered.
 Also, the construction and materials of the existing building may have to be considered in light of the standards rather than the Technical Handbooks which assume current materials and construction techniques.

-Further advice is available in an Historic Scotland guide for practitioners entitled "Conversion of Traditional Buildings; Application of Building Standards". - 3.7.11.
-It is the responsibility of the applicant to inform the verifier whether the building which is the subject of the application has any relevant historical significance in relation to either statutory protection or the wider definition above.
+Further advice is available in an Historic Environment Scotland guide for practitioners entitled "Conversion of Traditional Buildings; Application of Building Standards".
+3.9.11.
+It is the responsibility of the applicant to inform the verifier whether the building which is the subject of the application has any relevant historical significance in relation to either statutory protection or the wider definition in 3.9.9.

-3.8 Demolitions
+3.10 Demolitions

-- 3.8.1.
+3.10.1.
 Warrants for demolition, while nominally valid for three years, are usually granted subject to time limits, i.e. a time period from the commencement of the demolition to the completion of works.
-This period should be set by the verifier in agreement with the applicant. - 3.8.2.
+This period should be set by the verifier in agreement with the applicant.

+3.10.2.
 The information required on the existing building and on the method of demolition, is intended for the purpose of allowing a verifier to judge what is the appropriate provision of protective works to ensure the safety of the general public.
 Other details of any method statement prepared to meet Health and Safety at Work legislation need not be checked by the verifier.
-For building warrant approval only sufficient information is needed to ensure the requirements set in regulations 10 and 13 to 15 of the building regulations are met. - 3.8.3.
+For building warrant approval only sufficient information is needed to ensure the requirements set in regulations 10 and 13 to 15 of the building regulations are met.

+3.10.3.
 The demolition of a building brings additional concerns of a health and safety nature into play and it is important that any extra requirements are considered at an early stage.
-Further information on environmental and health and safety matters can be found in paragraph 14.5.4 and 14.12.
+Further information on environmental, and health and safety matters can be found in paragraphs 14.5 and 14.12.